SavvasEft/Covid19_data_exploration_SQL/README.md

 The data was uploaded in Google BigQuery, where the queries were run.

-Project was taught by Alex Freberg
+Project was inspired by Alex Freberg